Knowledge HVAC & Refrigeration Ltd Info-Centre was design to give customers additional information on various topics.

 - Don’t smoke or strike any matches.

-- Don’t flip light switches on or off.
+- Don’t flip light the light switches on or off.

-- Don’t use any electrical equipment or lights that might create a spark in the area of the odor.
+- Don’t use any electrical equipment or light that might create a spark in the area of the odor.

 - Don’t use the doorbell.

-- Don’t adjust thermostats or appliance controls.
-Don’t use elevators.
+- Don’t adjust the thermostat or any appliance controls.